nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getData"></a>

 ### tdxApi.getData(datasetId, [filter], [projection], [options], [ndJSON]) ⇒ [<code>DatasetData</code>](#DatasetData)
-Gets all data from the given dataset resource that matches the filter provided.
+For structured resources, e.g. datasets, this function gets all data from the given dataset resource that matches the filter provided.

+For non-structured resources such as text-content or raw files etc only the `datasetId` argument is relevant and this method is equivalent to `downloadResource`.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)